SAS-DHRH/dhcc-toolkit/content/toolkit/maximal-computing.md

 ## Further reading

 Blair, Gordon S. 'A Tale of Two Cities: Reflections on Digital Technology and the Natural Environment'.
-Patterns 1, no. 5 (14 August 2020). https://doi.org/10.1016/j.patter.2020.100068.
+Patterns 1, no. 5 (14 August 2020). [https://doi.org/10.1016/j.patter.2020.100068].

+Kazansky, B., Karak, M., Perosa, T., Tsui, Q., Baker, S., and The Engine Room.
+(2022). *At the confluence of digital rights and climate & environmental justice: A landscape review*.
+Available at: [https://engn.it/climatejusticedigitalrights]

 Knowles, Bran, Kelly Widdicks, Gordon Blair, Mike Berners-Lee, and Adrian Friday.
 'Our House Is On Fire:The Climate Emergency and Computing's Responsibility'.
 Communications of the ACM, 2 December 2021. https://eprints.lancs.ac.uk/id/eprint/162995/.